Centerpoint-Gaming/timenite/README.md

 # Timenite

-Timenite is a simple open-source website that shows a countdown for Fortnite.
+Timenite is a simple open-source website that shows countdowns for Fortnite

 As of now, Timenite shows countdowns for the following: